1Solon/C_Dev_Container/README.md

 * [cmake](https://cmake.org/)
 * [clangd](https://clangd.llvm.org/)

-This container is heavily based on @f-squirrel 's work, they deserve all the credit for their great explanations!
+This container is heavily based on [f-squirrel's](https://github.com/f-squirrel) work, they deserve all the credit for their great explanations!

 * [dockerized-cpp-build](https://ddanilov.me/dockerized-cpp-build)
 * [dockerized-cpp-build-with-vscode](https://ddanilov.me/dockerized-cpp-build-with-vscode)